Our Team

 Outside of work, I enjoy running, playing volleyball and tennis, and trying out new baking recipes.

 Hayley sees clients in MA via telehealth.
-She is accepting new clients at this time.
+She has a wait list at this time.

 MENTAL HEALTH CLINICIAN